Originally posted: 241007

 We´ve finished eating when suddenly the lights dims down.
 The waiters rush to the windows to close the shutters and in a couple of seconds the whole atmosphere changes.
 The flamenco is about to start.

-And here preferably, I should have cool pictures of the Flamenco, but I didn´t take any.
-So here is a picture from Tablao de la Villas website!
+And here preferably, I should have cool pictures of the Flamenco, but I forgot to take any!
+So here is a picture from Tablao de la Villas website.

 The bailaora moves across the stage.

 And when she moves, I can feel what her body feels.
-Every step, every stomp, every small movement of the hip, a raised arm, every flick of the wrist transmits to me, and its like my own body is up there, the bailaoras suffering becomes my own suffering, her pain – my own pain.
+Every step, every stomp, every small movement of the hip.
+A raised arm, a flick of the wrist – everything transmits to me, and its like my own body is up there.
+The bailaoras suffering becomes my own suffering, her pain – my own pain.
 And when she dances, her feet stomping away to the crecendo, furious, desperate, her body crying, her soul dying, I almost start to cry.
-It’s too raw and it’s sooooo good.
+It’s so raw and it’s soo good.

-The short hour vanishes quickly and soon it is all over and it´s time to pay the bill and go home.
+The short hour vanishes quickly and soon it is all over.
+It´s time to pay the bill and go home.

 Cozy restaurant with history on the walls

-– If you want to eat at Tablao de la Villa you have to arrive one hour before the show starts.
+If you want to eat at Tablao de la Villa you have to arrive one hour before the show starts.
 This place respects the art of flamenco and there is no eating during the show.
+You can also ONLY take pictures of the show in the first 5 minutes of it.
+I think it´s good because it helps the public to get lost in the performance.

-– The ticket price is currently 46 Euros (sept 2024).
-The food is not included in the price of the ticket.
+The ticket price is currently 46 Euros (sept 2024) and the food is not included in the price of the ticket.

 THE ARTISTS